This Tutorial Explains What is Requirement Analysis, Requirement Analysis Steps, Examples, And Goals of Requirement Gathering in SDLC:

 Business requirements, as discussed above are high-level requirements that talk about what end-user wants from a defined action on the software system.
 Developing the whole software system based on these requirements is not possible as a detailed description of how the software system or component will be implemented is not mentioned.

-Thus, Business requirements must be broken down onto more detailed software requirements which will be further detailed to functional and non-functional requirements.
+Thus, Business requirements must be broken down into more detailed software requirements which will be further detailed to functional and non-functional requirements.

 To do this, the following steps could be followed:

-- Break down the high-level business requirements to detailed user stories.
+- Break down the high-level business requirements into detailed user stories.

 - Deriving a flowchart to define the flow of activities.